 - 1 can butter beans (drained and rinsed) around 8.5 oz/240 g

 - 1 tbsp nutritional yeast

 - 1 oz dark chocolate

 - rice or noodles of choice to serve

 - coriander to serve

 - avocado to serve

 - Add the onion and the garlic to a non-stick saucepan and cook for 2-3 minutes, until translucent.
 Then, add the green bell pepper, mushrooms and tomato paste, and cook for around 5 minutes more.

-- Add the canned tomatoes, vegetable broth, paprika, cumin, turmeric, tamari and apple cider vinegar.
+- Add the cumin, paprika, turmeric, apple cider vinegar, tamari, vegetable broth and chopped canned tomatoes.
 Simmer on a low-medium heat, stirring occasionally, for around 25 minutes.
 Add more vegetable broth or water if needed.